Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The influence didn't stop there.
-Although originating in Japan hundreds of years ago, haiku are now common place in the modern poetic sphere.
-Poets find the double challenge of form and discipline irresistible - to use 17 syllables in as philosophical a way as possible does have rare appeal.
+Although originating in Japan hundreds of years ago, haiku are now commonplace in the modern poetic sphere.
+Poets find the double challenge of form and discipline irresistible - to use 17 syllables in as philosophical a way as possible does have a rare appeal.
 Perhaps it is the idea of creating a perfect reflection of nature that spurs the poet on.

 What have I forgot?

 Haiku have evolved into the 21st century - there are many variations on a theme of 17 - but are they still relevant in this age of celebrity, narcissism and global awareness?